Urologists & Sexual Medicine Experts located in Beverly Grove, Los Angeles, CA

 Electrical nerve stimulators can helo relieve pain in the lower back, pelvis, and bladder.
 The devices work by internally or externally stimulating the nerves that connect to the source of the pain.
 Stimulating these nerves can help relieve pelvic pain and tension, at least temporarily.

 We understand that patients want to get rid of painful bladder symptoms quickly.
 That is why we work closely with each patient to match them with their ideal treatment.
 Our goal is to provide safe, effective treatment that restores your bladder to normal function.
 Through non-surgical methods, we can help you overcome your IC symptoms.
-To learn which painful bladder treatment is best for you, contact us today.
+To learn which interstitial cystitis treatment is best for you, contact us today.
 During your consultation, we can go over all the factors that might contribute to your IC symptoms.
 Based on your unique situation, we build a treatment plan to restore your painful bladder to normal comfort.